 I have worked in a lot of businesses over 30 years.
 I started in sales and eventually ended up in one management position or another on the customer side of the business.
 I went to school to learn to code but quickly found that was not for me.

 - Getting “through the knothole” at a startup is really, really hard.
 Most do not have the stomach for it.
 Coming to the realization that your original business plan never survives first contact with customers (credit to Steve Blank) seems unusual for most founders.
 (After all, 75% of us, when asked, think we are above average.)
 Here is how it usually goes.
 You had a great idea, (everyone tells you it’s great), you spent a lot of time and money creating something based on this great idea.
 Then you start asking strangers to pay for it or spend their precious time using it and reality sets in (or does it?)
-Tip: When you hear yourself or others say, “they just don’t get it” right after a few tough meetings (let’s go with 3), think about changing “they” to “I” and find out what you are missing…fast!
+Tip: When you hear yourself or others say, “they just don’t get it” following a few tough meetings (let’s go with 3), think about changing “they” to “I” and find out what you are missing…fast!
 Most folks fall in love with their own ideas and forget that successful businesses fill a need where enough customers will pay enough money so you can drive a profit and have cash to fuel growth.
+Fall in love with the customer and the problem.
 Easier said than done as you must constantly remind yourself that no one cares about your idea unless it solves their problem better, faster, and/or cheaper than what they are doing today.
 As aforementioned Mr. Blank says, “Get out of the office.”